dbohdan/automatic-api/CONTRIBUTING.md

 A submitted project must be at least alpha quality, that is, ready for users to test.
 A project that is no longer actively maintained must be more mature than that and already tested by users.

-Please only submit software you can run on your own servers.
+Please only submit open source or [open core](https://en.wikipedia.org/wiki/Open_core) software you can run on your own servers.